andreafioraldi/qasan/README.md

 `./qasan ./program args...`

-To get a verbose debug output of the hooked actions:
+To set the LD path (useful when running cross arch, in this case armhf):

-`./qasan --verbose ./program args...`
+`./qasan --prefix /usr/arm-linux-gnueabihf/ ./program args...`

+Other options are `--preload` to preload a shared object, `--verbose` to get a verbose output with memory mappings and `--debug` to log hooked actions if libqasan is compiled in debug mode.

 By default, only the main executable memory accesses are instrumented.
 To enable the instrumentation of all the libraries, use `AFL_INST_LIBS=1`.